Enlightened Activities Program

 Please reach out if you would like to volunteer your time or skills to our sangha.

-The EAP provides the organization, process and support to those who aspire to devote their time and effort in service of Rinpoche’s mission and Dzokden’s affiliated organizations.
-Like the Bodhisattva Path of Accumulation, Enlightened Activities act as a bridge that allows you to hold the bodhisattva’s aspiration of enlightenment for all beings while serving the Dharma for Rinpoché and Dzokden.
+The EAP provides the organization, process and support to those who aspire to devote their time and effort in service of Rinpoché’s mission and Dzokden’s affiliated organizations.
+Like the Bodhisattva Path of Accumulation, Enlightened Activities act as a bridge that allows you to hold the Bodhisattva’s aspiration of enlightenment for all beings while serving the Dharma for Rinpoché and Dzokden.
 Enlightened Activities are intended to transform your time and effort spent in the mundane world into results that benefit others while gaining merit and wisdom needed on the enlightened path.
-Rinpoché tells us that it is much easier to train the mind when the actual work has a Dharma purpose.
+Rinpoché says that it is much easier to train the mind when the actual work has a Dharma purpose.

 Find Your Activity Level